-5.1 Storm peak responses
+Storm peak responses

 Regional surge and wave modeling output at save points included the storm peak responses and time series.
 Save points 6038 and 5960, shown in Figure 34, are used for illustration of storm responses for the area offshore of the project.
-The peak responses, based on SWL, for the top 10 storms are shown in Table 4 and Table 5 for these two points.
+The peak responses for the top 10 storms are shown in Table 4 and Table 5 for these two points.
 The depth at these save points is 46 ft.
 Figure 35 plots the Gate alternative against the Beach alternative responses.
-Here the alternatives were as follows:
+Here the alternatives were as follows

-- Gate alternative: closed surge barrier, ring barrier, and smaller navigation gates - Beach alternative: beach, closed surge barrier, ring barrier, and smaller navigation gates.
+Gate Alternative: closed surge barrier, ring barrier and smaller navigation gates

+Beach Alternative: beach, closed surge barrier, ring barrier and smaller navigation gates.
-Note that in Figure 35, the SWL values were sorted in descending order independently for each alternative and that different storms produce different responses in some cases.
-When plotting the peak wave heights, the order of the storms is still the same as they were ranked for SWL.
-That is why there appears to be more scatter in the wave heights.

 The synthetic TC characteristics are listed in Appendix C. More extensive analysis of CSTORM regional hydrodynamic response is provided in Appendix D. Peak water levels are similar between the two points with the Beach alternative slightly higher.
-Additional, by-storm alternative comparisons are included in Appendix D.
+Also, the peak wave heights are similar in the offshore, although with more scatter than SWL.
+Additional by-storm alternative comparisons are included in Appendix D.

 Figure 34.
 Aerial view of save point locations in project area color shaded by depth.
-The circled points are save points 6038 and 5960.
+The circled point is save points 6038 and 5960.